Find Grad Schools

 9 Yearly Graduations

 University of California - San Diego is the 6th most popular school in the nation for students seeking a master's degree in engineering physics.
 Each year, around 39,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 9 people received their master's degree in engineering physics from UCSD.
-About 38% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in engineering physics at University of California - San Diego make a median salary of 98,640.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #8